jan-tec/jan-tec/README.md

 - 👀 I’m interested in 3d printing, engineering, electronics, li-ion batteries and programming
 - 🌱 I’m currently learning python
 - 💞️ I’m looking to work on new 3D printing techniques and battery recycling methods
-- 📫 How to reach me hello@jantec.xyz, twitter @jan_tec
+- 📫 How to reach me hello@jantec.xyz
+- Twitter @jan_tec

 <!---
 jan-tec/jan-tec is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.